jg-rp/python-jsonpath/docs/quickstart.md

 print(jane_score)  # 55
 ```

-If the pointer can't be resolved against the target JSON document - due to missing keys/properties or out of range indices - a `JSONPointerIndexError`, `JSONPointerKeyError` or `JSONPointerTypeError` will be raised, each of which inherit from `JSONPointerResolutionError`.
-A default value can be given, which will be returned in the event of a `JSONPointerResolutionError`.
+If the pointer cannot be resolved against the target JSON data — due to a missing key, an out-of-range index, or an unexpected data type — an exception will be raised:

+- `JSONPointerKeyError` – when a referenced key is missing from an object
+- `JSONPointerIndexError` – when an array index is out of bounds
+- `JSONPointerTypeError` – when a path segment expects the wrong type (e.g., indexing into a non-array)

+All of these exceptions are subclasses of `JSONPointerResolutionError`.

+You can optionally provide a `default` value to `resolve()`, which will be returned instead of raising an error if the pointer cannot be resolved.

 ```python
 from jsonpath import pointer